Self-Interaction of Super-Resonant Dark Matter: Introduction

 Simultaneously, within the super-resonance framework, the coexistence of resonance effects and Sommerfeld enhancements precludes gauge boson exchange between DM particles and intermediate resonance states under higher-order corrections of narrow-width expansion, nor does it permit exchange interactions between initial DM particles and final-state products~\cite{Beneke:2022rjv}.
 Consequently, the resonance and Sommerfeld effects demonstrate complete factorizability, meaning the super-resonance enhanced interaction cross section can be expressed as the product of resonance and Sommerfeld factors.
 This decomposition significantly facilitates the derivation of both annihilation and self-scattering cross sections for SRDM.

 It should be emphasized that the super-resonance mechanism not only significantly enhances the DM annihilation cross section but also induces early kinetic decoupling of DM.
 This intertwining of kinetic and chemical decoupling processes invalidates the foundational assumption of kinetic equilibrium between DM particles and thermal bath particles in the standard Boltzmann equation~\cite{Edsjo:1997bg}.
 Consequently, the standard Boltzmann equation that only considers the first moment of the DM phase space distribution (number density) loses validity.
 This necessitates the implementation of coupled Boltzmann equations (cBEs)~\cite{vandenAarssen:2012ag, Duch:2017nbe, Kamada:2017gfc, Abe:2020obo} which incorporate the second moment (velocity dispersion) of the phase space density, or alternatively the adoption of full Boltzmann equation~\cite{Binder:2017rgn, Ala-Mattinen:2019mpa, Binder:2021bmg} to obtain refined results~\cite{Abdughani:2025rsw}.
-Moreover, the velocity-dependent enhancement of annihilation rates via super-resonance could elevate the DM annihilation cross section into Standard Model (SM) particles beyond the CMB constraints~\cite{Planck:2018vyg}.
-To mitigate this potential conflict, DM either annihilate only to neutrino final state or DM models operate within dark sector.
-In Ref.~\cite{Abdughani:2025rsw}, the former case have been studied and found that lower limit to the DM mass is at the order of $\mathcal{O} (100)$ GeV, which is too heavy to produce enough self-interaction cross section.
-Therefore, in this work, we study the self-interaction of super-resonant DM (SRDM) model, and constrain its parameters with current experimental data.